 NFTs are high in demand.
 Coming years may see a great growth of digital collectables.
 Different industries are taking part while creating their focus on NFT.
 Hiring blockchain developer for NFT projects needs a set of skills that is hard to decide for your non-tech HR team.
 Ensure it be the vision instead of just a job role.

 Ethereum and other blockchains are evolving and managing to provide the most feasible solution.
 Ethereum provided the most pivotal role in building the backbone of Decentralised Finance, therefore it has a strong footing in the industry.
-Solana and Polygon are the new kid comparatively and striving to give a strong reason for hiring NFT developers with the same skill, regardless of their hockey-stick growth.
+In Solana vs Matic, these both are newbies comparatively and striving to give a strong reason for hiring NFT developers with the same skill, regardless of their hockey-stick growth.
 Who wins in the long term is hard to say, but given that ETH has been there for so long.

 It is common to occur several queries while discussing which one is better among Ethereum, Solana, and Polygon.
 Have a look at the below FAQs to solve all of them-

 - What is the Difference Between Ethereum, Polygon, and Solana?